Brobz/nuca_script/README.md

      ./TUTORIAL_NUCA

-Of course, the execution result is..
+Of course, the execution result is...
 Nothing!
 But thats all we need to make Something happen!

     program TUTORIAL_NUCA;